Issues with the Curriculum

 • Encourages children to role play hypothetical sexual scenarios, which leave many students feeling embarrassed and exposed

-• Students are given access to websites for additional information on sexuality, including peer to peer sex advice and sex info texting websites – which can be accessed at school and through support sites (contact us at RespectCultureToday@gmail.com for samples)
+• Students are given access to websites for additional information on human sexuality, including peer to peer sex advice and sex info texting websites – which can be accessed at school through district provided computers (contact us at RespectCultureToday@gmail.com for samples)

 • Some websites contain sex erotica for kids in the form of “anonymous” questions, personal sexual experiences and videos